OsamabinAdnan/Nextjs_Apps2/30_days_30_projects/16_movie_search/README.md

 # Movie Search App

 This is a Next.js app that allows users to search for movies using the OMDB API and view results in a card-based layout.
-The app fetches up to 25 pages of results for a given search term and displays them in a responsive grid.

 ## Local Host Image